Anua, American Samoa

 Anua (Ānua) is a village on Tutuila Island, American Samoa.
 It is located close to the capital Pago Pago, on the coast of Pago Pago Harbor.
 The term Pago Pago is often used for several settlements on Pago Pago Bay, including Anua, Lepua, Utulei, and others.
+Anua is located in-between Satala and Atuʻu.

-According to the 2010 U.S. Census, Anua was ranked as the village in American Samoa with both the highest per capita income ($34,322) and highest median household income ($131,250).
-The ratio between female to male residents are 14 percent female and 86 percent male, the largest difference in American Samoa as of the 2000 U.S. Census.
+According to the 2010 U.S. census, Anua was ranked as the village in American Samoa with both the highest per capita income ($34,322) and highest median household income ($131,250).
+The ratio between female to male residents are 14 percent female and 86 percent male, the largest difference in American Samoa as of the 2000 U.S. census.

 There are several general stores, fast food restaurants, amusement centers, and two gas station located in Anua along the north side of the roadway.
 These businesses mainly serve the workers at the nearby canneries.
 StarKist tuna and Samoa Packing are located in the village of Anua.
 Southwest Marine provides dry-dock facilities to incoming vessels in the Pago Pago Harbor.
+The StarKist Samoa cannery in Anua is the largest tuna cannery in the world.